 Kelsey is lying in a special safety bed in the family’s living room.
 It took awhile to find an affordable rental house with zero steps or stairs, and room is tight.
 Kelsey’s bed takes up a lot of the space, but here she can be with her family.
 Kelsey eats meals with her family and has her own room with another special bed that can be tilted and moved.
 The bed in her room and the one in the living room both have safety rails and panels so she won’t fall out.

 Cammie wants a more streamlined process for applying for Medicaid waivers, and she wants more flexibility in deciding how to use the funds, like she did in Missouri.
 More than anything, Cammie wants a good life for her family, and to know that Kelsey is cared for.
 Kelsey moves restlessly, but happily, when she sees her mom.
 Cammie beams down at her and holds her hand.
 “If I could say one thing to my legislators, I would say that they need to understand what our life is.
 Then they would understand why we scream for help.”

-Writer: Shannon Turner, Photographer: Lynsey Weatherspoon
+Writer: Betty Bernard, Photographer: Lynsey Weatherspoon